 \section{Policy Value Estimators}

-Now we turn from the question of identification to estimation.
-We will focus on estimation of $v_s(\pi_e)$ based on the identification result given by \cref{cor:psidr}.
-A natural approach to estimating $v_\gamma(\pi_e)$ based on this would be to use an estimator of the kind
+Now we turn from the question of identification to that of estimation.
+We will focus on estimation of $v_\gamma(\pi_e)$ based on the identification result given by \cref{cor:psidr}.

-where $\widehat\psidr$ is an approximation of $\psidr$ using plug-in estimators for the nuisance functions $h^{(t)}$ and $q^{(t)}$ for each $t$.
-In the remainder of this section, we will discuss the properties of estimators of this kind.
 We will assume in the remainder of this section that we have fixed a valid PCI reduction that satisfies \cref{asm:pci-reduction,asm:bridge}.
+A natural approach to estimating $v_\gamma(\pi_e)$ based on \cref{cor:psidr} would be to use an estimator of the kind